Sikkim

-Sikkim (/ˈsɪkᵻm/ SIK-im; /ne/) is a state in northeastern India.
+Sikkim (/ˈsɪkᵻm/ SIK-im; /ne/) is a state in northeast India.
 It borders Bhutan in the east, the Tibet Autonomous Region of China in the north and northeast, Koshi Province of Nepal in the west, and West Bengal in the south.
-Sikkim is also close to the Siliguri Corridor, which borders Bangladesh.
+Sikkim is one of the two Indian states that share their border with just one other Indian state — West Bengal.
+Sikkim is also close to the Siliguri Corridor, which borders Bangladesh, Nepal and Bhutan.
 Sikkim is the least populous and second-smallest among the Indian states.
 Situated in the Eastern Himalaya, Sikkim is notable for its biodiversity, including alpine and subtropical climates, as well as being a host to Kangchenjunga, the highest peak in India and third-highest on Earth.
 Sikkim's capital and largest city is Gangtok.
 Almost 35% of the state is covered by Khangchendzonga National Park – a UNESCO World Heritage Site.

 The Kingdom of Sikkim was founded by the Namgyal dynasty in the 17th century.
 It was ruled by Buddhist priest-kings known as the Chogyal.
 It became a princely state of the British Indian Empire in 1890.
 Following Indian independence, Sikkim continued its protectorate status with the Union of India after 1947 and the Republic of India after 1950.
 It enjoyed the highest literacy rate and per capita income among Himalayan states.
 In 1973, anti-royalist riots took place in front of the Chogyal's palace.
 In 1975, after the Indian Army took over the city of Gangtok, a referendum was held that led to the dissolution of the monarchy and Sikkim's joining India as its 22nd state.

 Modern Sikkim is a multiethnic and multilingual Indian state.
 The predominant religion is Hinduism, with a significant Vajrayana Buddhist minority.
 Sikkim's economy is largely dependent on agriculture and tourism.
 As of 2019, the state had the fifth-smallest GDP among Indian states, although it is also among the fastest-growing.

 Toponymy

-The name Sikkim is believed to be a combination of the Limbu words su "new" and khyim "palace" or "house".
+The name Sikkim is believed to be a combination of the Limbu words su (ᤙᤢᤰ) "new" and khyim (ᤂᤡᤶ) "palace" or "house".
 The Tibetan name for Sikkim is Drenjong (འབྲས་ལྗོངས, Wylie transliteration: bras ljongs), which means "valley of rice", while the Bhutias call it Beyul Demazong, which means "the hidden valley of rice".
 According to folklore, after establishing Rabdentse as his new capital, Bhutia king Tensung Namgyal built a palace and asked his Limbu Queen to name it.
 The Lepcha people, the original inhabitants of Sikkim, called it Nye-mae-el, meaning "paradise".
 In historical Indian literature, Sikkim is known as Indrakil, the garden of the war god Indra.